 Dunvegan Castle

 The main castle to visit on the Isle of Skye.
-Dunvegan Castle has its origins in defense walls first built in the 13th century, with additions continuing through the 19th century.
-Much of the exterior was heavily restored in the 19th century.
+Dunvegan Castle has its origins in defensive walls first built in the 13th century, with additions continuing through the 19th century, when much of the exterior was heavily restored.
+It has been the ancestral home of the Chiefs of MacLeod for 800 years, making it the longest continuously occupied castle in Scotland.

+Inside you can see the famous Fairy Flag, believed to guarantee victory for the MacLeods in battle, along with centuries of other artefacts.
 There are also five acres of formal gardens that can be visited either in combination or separately from the castle, and you can book seal viewing trips and boat cruises from here.

 Dunvegan Isle of Skye and Scottish Highlands itinerary trip Scotland